opencadc/canfar-portal/docs/cloud_migration.md

 		 - On arbutus, click Import Public Key: give your Key Pair a name and paste in the public key from west cloud.
 		 - Your Key Pair should now be imported into Arbutus Cloud.
 Repeat the above steps for as many keys as you need.

+## Inform us
-3. Send us an (email)[mailto:support@canfar.net] with : project <name> is ready for finalizing migration.
+Send us an (email)[mailto:support@canfar.net] with : project <name> is ready for finalizing migration.
+We will migrate everything else for you.
-4. If you really know what you are doing, check [this guide](https://docs.computecanada.ca/wiki/Arbutus_Migration_Guide).
+If you really know what you are doing, check [this guide](https://docs.computecanada.ca/wiki/Arbutus_Migration_Guide).
+In any case, feel free to hop in the slack channel